kngg5/WebFinalProject/README.md

 # WebFinalProject

 This is an order making app, it takes the personal data and product numbers.
 In app there is no money paying system yet.
-App  uses Postgresql database that is on heroku. unfortunately, there was some problem with deploying this app to heroku.
+App  uses Postgresql database that is on heroku.
+Unfortunately, there was some problem with deploying this app to heroku.
 But heroku postgre database is working.

 There is some screenshots of app: